 As time went on and we all made successive attempts to successfully receive our massages, we got more used to the weight and sharpness of the hooves, the only problem was that by this stage our backs were rather cut up and bruised therefore every movement of our friendly goat was still met with the clinching of teeth or some extreme nervous laughter.

 Of course the locals are experts and can stand up straight seemingly effortlessly.
-All our group of travellers managed to get was cuts from the goats hooves, as we fell over again and again.
+All our group of travelers managed to get was cuts from the goats hooves, as we fell over again and again.
 I’m not quite sure if the goats cured any back problems or more likely left long lasting injuries but it certainly was an experience and worth the pain!